Adaymesa/news-summary/README.md

     $ npm install
     $ bower install

-## Run and use your app
+## Run and view your app

     $ cd path/to/news-summariser/
     $ npm run start

 Go to [http://localhost:8080](http://localhost:8080) in your web browser.
+You should see "Hello, world".

 ## Run your feature tests

-In one terminal, run Selenium:
+In one terminal, run Selenium

     $ cd path/to/news-summariser/
     $ npm run start-selenium